Table of Contents

 Our ultimate goal while talking about the alternate option of pumping the arms back and forth is to improve stride frequency.
 Speed cannot be increased solely by increasing stride frequency.

 But if shoulder rotation is added in the right quantity, speed is likely to rise.

 For example, Allyson Felix is an excellent 200m runner but struggles in the 100m.
-Her problem relies on the fact that her stride length is too long for the 100m.
+Her problem relies on the fact that her stride length is too long for 100m.
 But for that same reason, her stride length is perfect for the 200m.
 Finding the ideal balance is the key to any race.

 Running greats like Bolt and Montano have inexorably mastered the use of shoulder rotation, surpassing any scientific understanding.
-They have dismantled boundaries and received recognition for it.
+They have dismantled boundaries and received recognition for them.
 Of course, shoulder rotation is not a panacea for all speed issues.
 However, if done correctly, this small modification to a runner’s form can have a significant impact.